chrisburnell/chrisburnell.com/src/posts/articles/2017-11-09-crossing-guards.md

 <aside><p>Check out some <a href="https://www.youtube.com/watch?v=Z4I15-7L0ss" title="It's A Bird (1930)" rel="external">old-school stop motion animation</a> to see what 24 frames per second looks like.</p></aside>

-If the <q>action</q> we need to perform involves checking the visibility of an element as we move around the page, we need to make sure that any <q>checks</q> we’re making happen in under **16ms**, or we’ll fail to build each <q>frame</q> of the 60 <abbr title="Frames Per Second">FPS</abbr> animation in time.
+If the <q>action</q> we need to perform involves checking the visibility of an element as we move around the page, we need to make sure that any <q>checks</q> we’re making happen in under **16ms**, or we’ll fail to build each <q>frame</q> of the 60 FPS animation in time.
 Failing to do so results in frames being painted late or not being painted at all, and the delaying **or** removal of any frames will naturally result in a lower FPS.
 Too low and your users will start to notice.

 --------